-In order to receive credit for COMP 501, you must achieve a cumulative course grade of "B-" (70 percent) or better, and must achieve an average grade of at least 60 percent on the assignments and achieve a grade of at least 60 percent on the Final Exam.
+In order to receive credit for COMP 501, you must achieve a cumulative course grade of B- (70 percent) or better, and you must achieve an average grade of at least 60 percent on the assignments and achieve a grade of at least 60 percent on the final exam.
 Your cumulative course grade will be based on the following assessment.

 The remaining learning materials for COMP 501 are distributed in electronic format.
-At this time, those materials include:
+At this time, those materials include the following:

-- Detailed descriptions of the requirements for the individual tutor-marked exercises.
+- detailed descriptions of the requirements for the assignments, self-assessment, and conference participation

 The course schedule for COMP 501 is based on a workload of approximately 20–25 hours per week: